openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank David Chadwick, John Bradley, Mark Haine, Alen Horvat, Michael B. Jones, Kenichi Nakamura and David Waite for their valuable contributions to this specification.
+We would like to thank David Chadwick, John Bradley, Mark Haine, Alen Horvat, Michael B. Jones, Kenichi Nakamura, Oliver Terbu and David Waite for their valuable contributions to this specification.

 # Notices